cartertinney/iot-operations-sdks/dotnet/README.md

 # Azure IoT Operations .NET SDK

-This folder contains the source code, tests, and sample code for the Azure IoT Operations .NET SDK.
+This folder contains the source code, tests, and sample code for the **Azure IoT Operations .NET SDK**.

 ## Getting started

+Follow the [Getting Started](./README.md#getting-started) guide to bring up an environment in CodeSpaces.

 ## Packaging